ckeditor/github-writer/README.md

 ### Features

 One of the goals of this extension is providing all features which are available in the GitHub plain-text editor, including all markdown features.
-The following is the list of GitHub features, with the ones checked already available in the GitHub RTE:
+The following is the list of GitHub features, with the ones checked already available in the GitHub Writer:

 *   Inline formatting
     *   [x] Bold